ivanshipanda/faster-rcnn-flask/README.md

 ![](results_ui.png)

+Note: Some predictions are cut off on the image

 ## Customize score threshold

 I've included a way to reduce the amount of objects that are outputted into the screen by introducing a filter